earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-6/2016-12-06-spectral02-multi-band-landsat-data-R.md

 2. **Multi or hyperspectral imagery:** image rasters that have 4 or more (multi-spectral) or more than 10-15 (hyperspectral) bands.

+We will work with time series data later in the semester.

 ## Work with Landsat data in R

-Now, we have learned that basic concepts associated with a raster stack.
-We want to work with spectral imagery to better understand our study site - which is the cold springs fire scare in Colorado.
+Now, we have learned that basic concepts associated with a multi-band raster.
+Next, let's explore some spectral imagery in `R` to better understand our study site - which is the cold springs fire scare in Colorado near Nederland.

 To work with multi-band raster data we will use the `raster` and `rgdal` packages.